brandur/sorg/content/drafts/postgres-default.md

 ---

-If you read through the release notes for [upcoming Postgres 11][notes], you might find a somewhat inconspicuous feature tucked away at the bottom of the enhancements list:
+If you read through the release notes for [upcoming Postgres 11][notes], you might see a somewhat inconspicuous addition tucked away at the bottom of the enhancements list:

 > Many other useful performance improvements, including
 > making `ALTER TABLE ..
 ADD COLUMN` with a non-null column
 > default faster

-It's not a flagship feature of the new release, but even so, it's one of the most important operational improvements that Postgres has made in years, even though it might not be immediately obvious why.
+It's not a flagship feature of the new release, but it's still one of the more important operational improvements that Postgres has made in years, even though it might not be immediately obvious why.
 The short version is that it's eliminated a limitation that used to make correctness in